kirtan-shah/NCSDownloader/README.md

 # NCSDownloader
 A NodeJS and bash utility to download all songs from [NoCopyrightSounds](https://ncs.io/music).
+Also gathers metadata like genre and mood in JSON format.

 **Disclaimer:** Use this software at your own risk.
 I am not responsible for any bans or blocks incurred by use of this software.